PGBSNH19/project-group-4-1/documentation/UserStories.md

   - be able to preorder products, so that I can reserve an amount from the next yield.
   - have a list of orders I have made, so that I see what I have bought.
   - have an account that I can log in to, so that I can manage my account and see past orders.
+  - Handle reports and be able to remove users.